 The past year has seen a massive jump in the popularity of online video.
 Hardly any business can be conducted without the use of video content and online video platform of any type.
-In accordance to that, we’ve seen exponential growth in video content marketing, which has now become the chief tool for publishers to get their brands out the door and into the online world.You’d think that given today’s choices of free #videoplatforms, it would be pertinent to go for the… Click To Tweet
+In accordance to that, we’ve seen exponential growth in video content marketing, which has now become the chief tool for publishers to get their brands out the door and into the online world.You’d think that given today’s choices of free #videoplatforms, it would be pertinent to go for the easiest and most obvious ones, guess again!
+Click To Tweet

 Now, you’d think that given today’s choices of free video platforms, it would be pertinent to go for the easiest and most obvious ones – i.e. Facebook and YouTube, which are currently the most dominant video services available on the market.
 The truth is, if you do that, you’d be absolutely right on the money.
 However, if you are a publisher looking to expose and monetize his brand through video content, you might be surprised to know that going for these ‘free’ platforms is not necessarily the right road to take.

 First off, we all know that services like Twitch, YouTube and Facebook, are the best places to work on brand recognition and to get your social media marketing going.
 After all, the freshest statistics have revealed that over 1 billion people (which apparently accounts for a third of all Internet users) are on YouTube.
 Of course, you should also be focused on mobile, seeing as the average mobile user spends approximately 40 minutes every day on YouTube.Over 1 billion people are on #YouTube and YES, you should be there as well!
 Click To Tweet

 Facebook though, is the latest online giant to push for live videos and at present those tactics seem to be working brilliantly.
 Views have started jumping through the roof as soon as the social network website implemented autoplay and over 75% of brands promote their Facebook posts.